Monotone Bounded Depth Formula Complexity of Graph Homomorphism Polynomials: Baggy Elimination Trees

 \section{Baggy Elimination Trees}

 In this section, we introduce the most important definition in this paper and work through some examples to understand the intuition behind this definition.

-\begin{definition}[Baggy Elimination Tree] For a graph $H$, a \emph{baggy elimination tree} $T$ is a rooted tree where each node in $V(T)$ is labeled with a non-empty "bag" of vertices and the tree satisfies: $\{u, v\} \in E(H)$ if and only if $u$ and $v$ are in the same bag or they are in bags that are in an ancestor-descendant relationship in $T$.
+\begin{definition}[Baggy Elimination Tree] For a graph $H$, a \emph{baggy elimination tree} $T$ is a rooted tree where each node in $V(T)$ is labeled with a non-empty ``bag'' of vertices of $H$ such that every vertex of $H$ appears in exactly one bag, and the tree satisfies: if $\{u, v\} \in E(H)$, then $u$ and $v$ are either in the same bag or in bags that are in an ancestor-descendant relationship in $T$.
 A leaf node $t_m$ in $T$ is a \emph{core leaf} if it contains some vertex that is not pendant in $H$.
 Otherwise, we call the leaf \emph{non-core}.

-The \emph{product depth} of $T$ is the maximum number of nodes on any root-to-leaf path $P = (t_1, \dotsc, t_m)$, excluding the leaf node $t_m$ if $t_m$ is a non-core leaf.
+The \emph{BET-depth or the Baggy Elimination Tree depth} of $T$ is the maximum number of nodes on any root-to-leaf path $P = (t_1, \dotsc, t_m)$, excluding the leaf node $t_m$ if $t_m$ is a non-core leaf.
 The cost of a single path $P$ is the sum of the cardinalities of the bags of all nodes on that path.
 The \emph{cost of the tree $T$} is the maximum cost over all root-to-leaf paths in $T$.
-The $\Delta$-product depth baggy elimination tree cost, denoted by $\cost_\Delta(H)$, is the cost of the minimum cost baggy elimination tree of product depth at most $\Delta$. \end{definition}
+The $\Delta$-BET-depth baggy elimination tree cost, denoted by $\cost_\Delta(H)$, is the cost of the minimum cost baggy elimination tree of BET-depth at most $\Delta$. \end{definition}

 To motivate the above definition, we consider monotone formulas for $\coliso_{P_7, n}$, where $P_7$ is the path on $7$ vertices.
 This polynomial has $n^7$ monomials.
 So it has an $n^7$-size monotone formula of product depth one.
 Komarath, Pandey, and Rahul \cite{KPR23} describe how to construct $O(n^3)$-size monotone formulas for this polynomial.
 Their construction has a product depth of three.